randomseed-io/bankster/README.md

 Currencies can also have **additional**, external properties, like relations to countries, internationalized (i18n) settings etc. They are stored in registries too.

-Having currency we can create **money** objects which are based on records having 2
+Having a currency we can create **money** objects which are based on records having 2
 fields:

 * `currency` – a `Currency` object;